 RV Fire Prevention Tips

 RV fire safety is much more than having a smoke detector.
-Maintenance of your motorhome or camper should be a top priority because components, if not taken care of, could be the culprit of starting a fire.
+Proper RV maintenance of your motorhome or camper should be a top priority.
+Because your RV and its’ components could very well become the culprit of starting a fire.

 RV maintenance checklist for fire prevention: